etcd-io/website/content/en/docs/v3.6/feature-gates/index.md

 ETCD lets you enable or disable a set of feature gates that are relevant to that component.
 Use `-h` flag to see a full set of feature gates for all components.
-To set feature gates for a component, such as kubelet, use the `--feature-gates` flag assigned to a list of feature pairs:
+To set feature gates, use the `--feature-gates` flag assigned to a list of feature pairs:

 ```shell
 --feature-gates=...,DistributedTracing=true